makrai/notes/mohamed2205-self-sup-speech.md

 ## C. Contrastive approaches 7

-### 1) Motivation: As discussed above, speech contains many entangled features
+### 1) Motivation:  Speech contains many entangled features

-* Thus, learning to reconstruct the raw speech signal might not be the best way to discover contextualized latent factors of variations
+* ~> learning to reconstruct the raw speech signal might not be the best way to discover contextualized latent factors of variations
 * Contrastive models learn representations by distinguishing a target sample (positive) from distractor samples (negatives) given an anchor representation
-* The pretext task is to max/minimize latent space similarity between the anchor and posi/negative samples
+* The pretext task is to max/minimize latent space similarity between the anchor and positive/negative samples
 * This approach has been used extensively in the general ML community [134]

 ### 2) Approaches:

-#### a) CPC: Contrastive Predictive Coding (CPC) [56] is a prominent example of
+#### a) Contrastive Predictive Coding (CPC) [56]

-* a convolutional module f1 (·) to produce localized representations zt with a recurrent module f2 (·) on top that outputs a contextualized representation ht .
-An anchor representation ẑt,k is obtained via a linear projection gk (·) of ht .
+* a convolutional module f1 (·) to produce localized representations zt with a recurrent module f2 (·) on top that outputs a contextualized representation ht.
+An anchor representation ẑt,k is obtained via a linear projection gk (·) of ht.
 The positives and negatives are sampled from the localized representation Z.  Hence, at a single timestep t, CPC forms multiple anchor representations ẑt,k for k ∈ {1, ... , K} and associates with each